After your degree

 Join us for a presentation and live Q&A session where you can engage with John Molson representatives and gain deeper insights into one of the leading business schools.
 Register now to secure your spot and begin your educational journey!

 Want to see the big picture?
-At the John Molson School of Business, our economics major is applied.
-Because we look at the world though a business lens, you don’t just analyze data to discover how society, politics and the environment interacts with business, you also develop business strategies and organizational tactics to tackle economic problems big and small.
+At the John Molson School of Business, our Economics major is applied.
+Because we look at the world though a business lens, you don’t just analyze data to discover how society, politics and the environment interact with business, you also develop business strategies and organizational tactics to tackle economic problems big and small.

 Our degree opens up many careers paths, including: